Featured Lesson Plans and Teaching Resources

 A WebQuest is a form of project-based and problem-based learning in which the resources are located on the Web.
 These inquiry-oriented educational sites are produced by educators for use by students and are modeled on a template developed by Professor Bernie Dodge at San Diego State University.
 WebQuests were pioneered by Dodge way back in 1995, but they have matured into one of the most effective frameworks for teaching with technology.
 Dodge’s two sites for WebQuests, http://www.webquest.org/ and Quest Garden represent a tremendous resource for educators.
 Tens of thousands of WebQuests are available for teachers to use online.
 Some WebQuests are very impressive — others less so.
 WebQuest resource links should be checked to make sure they are active.

 The British Museum was founded in 1753 to promote universal understanding through the arts, natural history and science in a public museum.
 Its various online offerings are impressive.
-The British Museum interactive WebQuests are designed to to help students explore the collections of nine museums and galleries.
+The British Museum provides free resources for exploring history through the lens of its excellent artifacts and exhibits.
+These interactive posts are grouped by age, and are suitable for use in elementary through high school-level curricula.

 SCORE — Schools of California Online Resources for Educators